 - contribute to the cost of care for people who fit their eligibility criteria (in the form of the needs assessment) and cannot afford to fund themselves.

 So, regardless of your relative’s financial situation, if you think they need care in a residential or nursing care home, take the following steps.

 1. Get a needs assessment

-You will get this from the social services department of the local authority.
-To find your relative's local authority, enter their postcode in our Care services directory and use the drop-down window for Local authority services.
+You will get this from the social services department of your relative's local authority.
+To find a local authority, enter your relative's postcode in our Care services directory and use the drop-down window for Local authority services.